bdgamble/web-resume/README.md

 `skills`      | *string*                  | `null`               | Path to your `skills.json` file (see **samples/skills.json**)
 `educations`      | *string*                  | `null`               | Path to your `educations.json` file (see **samples/educations.json**)
 `works`      | *string*                  | `null`               | Path to your `works.json` file (see **samples/works.json**)

+## TODO

+- Responsive design
+- Optional main data (do not render on default)
+- Styling guide